-Stanford Purchasing Cards (PCards) are university-liability credit cards issued to authorized and trained active Stanford employees to purchase eligible goods and services in support of Stanford University business.
+Stanford Purchasing Cards (PCards) are university-liability credit cards, meaning the university is responsible for paying the charges.
+The cards are issued to authorized, trained and active Stanford employees to purchase eligible goods and services in support of Stanford University business.
 Expenditures must be consistent with the university’s purchasing policies and guidelines, as well as the guiding principles and IRS regulations with regard to business and travel expense policies.
 The below guidance is to be used in addition to Administrative Guide Policy: 5.3.3 Purchasing Cards.

 Unauthorized or inappropriate use of the Stanford Purchasing Card may result in disciplinary action for the cardholder/custodian or card user, which could include loss of credit card privileges and/or termination of employment.